tad12002/computational-mechanics/projects/02_Analyze-data_project.md

 ## 4. Generate random walk predictions

-Above, I show tha the simulated data follows the requested normal distribution.
+Above, I show that the simulated data follows the requested normal distribution.
 Now, I can cumulatively sum these steps to predict the stock prices each day.
 I use the  [`np.cumsum`](https://numpy.org/doc/1.20/reference/generated/numpy.cumsum.html) argument, `axis = 0` to sum along the columns i.e. each row becomes the sum of previous rows.

 ```python
 >>> a = np.array([[1,2,3], [4,5,6]])